hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 4. Align reads to reference genome using STAR (splice-aware aligner)
 5. Quantifying expression/Counting the number of reads mapping to each gene
 6. Statistical analysis to identify differentially expressed genes (count normalization, linear modeling using R-based tools)

+These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
+Having standards for data formats is what makes this feasible.
+Standards ensure that data is stored in a way that is generally accepted and agreed upon within the community.
+The tools that are used to analyze data at different stages of the workflow are therefore built under the assumption that the data will be provided in a specific format.

 ## Best practices for NGS Analysis